-NOTE: This article has been updated to reflect that the end date for this relief provision has been extended to June 30, 2021.
-See IRS Notice 2021-03 for details.
+NOTE: This article has been updated to reflect that the end date for this relief provision has been extended to June 30, 2022.
+See IRS Notice 2021-40 for details.
+Notice 2021-3 had previously extended this relief to June 30, 2021, but another extension has been issued.

 When a Notary Public Provides Electronic Witness